-This Homemade Burger has two grilled beef patties layered up with all the classic burger fixings and a secret sauce on top.
+These Homemade Burgers have two grilled beef patties layered up with all the classic burger fixings and a secret sauce on top.
 It’s perfect for summer grilling!

-The best burgers are made on the grill.
-I’m fortunate to live in a building in NYC that has a grill on the roof, because you just can’t beat that caramelization and char that happens with a super hot grill.
+In my opinion, the best burgers are made on the grill.
+You just can’t beat that caramelization and char that happens with that high heat.

 To get started, make the burger sauce so it’s ready when the burgers are finished cooking.
 It’s a mixture of mayonnaise, ketchup, Dijon mustard, pickle juice, garlic powder, onion powder, and cayenne pepper.